 Project Look Sharp is a collection of resources for teaching digital literacy from K-college.
 It's a grant-funded initiative at Ithaca College, and its producers include college professors, current K-12 teachers, professional curriculum designers, and retired educators.
 There are more than 500 lessons available, and they're organized into four featured topics: sustainability; social justice; media bias and credibility; and Covid-19 and online learning.
 The lessons are developed for classrooms but are adaptable to other settings like community programs and homeschooling.

-Disclosure: Common Sense Education has a free curriculum that addresses media literacy topics similar to Get Media L.I.T.'s; however, Common Sense's reviews strive to be independent and unbiased.
+Disclosure: Common Sense Education has a free curriculum that addresses media literacy topics similar to Project Look Sharp's however, Common Sense's reviews strive to be independent and unbiased.
 Reviewers and editorial staff have independent oversight over the content of the reviews and their ratings.

 Project Look Sharp is a remarkable collection of materials for helping teachers develop their students' habits of mind in a media-filled world.
 Between the lesson plans and the demonstration videos, there's a wealth of classroom materials plus tons of tools for teachers to use to hone their media literacy pedagogy skills.
 The focus on different modes of engagement is especially good, with lesson plans that include ideas for low-tech, synchronous, and asynchronous online use.
 There's a strong sense that these materials were built by teachers to help other teachers succeed.

 Though Project Look Sharp was founded in 1996, its materials are exceptionally current and relevant, with featured content on sustainability and social justice.
 The website itself isn't flashy and there's a ton to take in, but teachers who take the plunge will find a robust, rewarding way to deepen their practice and support their students' developing media literacy skills.